 \section{Limitations and future work}

 Our current model, while effective for specific mobile phone use cases, has limitations in its broader applicability.
-Unlike frameworks such as ReAct, which alternate between planning steps and executing actions based on real-time feedback, our model conducts all its planning in advance.
-This upfront planning approach, while efficient for straightforward tasks, may be less adaptable to complex or unpredictable scenarios where conditions might change during execution.
+Unlike frameworks such as ReAct, which alternates between planning steps and executing actions based on real-time feedback, our model conducts all of its planning in advance.
+This upfront planning approach, while efficient for straightforward tasks, may be less adaptable to complex or unpredictable scenarios in which conditions change during execution.

 Future work will focus on exploring an iterative planning methodology that refines plans based on real-time observations, improving adaptability to dynamic environments.
 We also plan to investigate the integration of our planning model with diverse action models, extending its capabilities beyond mobile applications to areas such as IoT, robotics, and smart home systems.
 These advancements will address current limitations and expand the versatility of our on-device planning model, bridging the gap between efficient, localized AI processing and the complex demands of real-world applications.